 For the most part, trails are dry during this time of year (although an occasional snow or sleet may occur closer to October).
 Always pack extra layers for changing mountain conditions and check the weather before you head out.

 Golf and fishing don’t end when summer does.
 Fly fishing guides around town offer fly fishing year-round in the Breckenridge area.
 Plus, fall is said to be one of the best times to fish- Spring runoff is unpredictable, and summer monsoons can drop heavy rains leaving fresh water rivers looking more like chocolate milk overnight.
 In the fall, the weather and water conditions can often be more stable, leading to a nice stretch of amazing dry fly fishing.

 Once you’ve hit the river, head to the world’s only 27-hole Jack Nicklaus-designed Breckenridge Golf Course throughout Columbus Day Weekend.
 Visiting golfers will get an immediate confidence boost as the golf ball flies farther and straighter than at lower elevations due to less air resistance.

 History Museums and Tours

 Breckenridge is rooted in its past and boasts one of the largest historic districts in Colorado.
 Create memories with affordable guided historic tours and hikes, and enjoy free, family-friendly museums operated by the Breckenridge Heritage Alliance and Breckenridge Tours.
 Learn about the gold-seekers, town builders, madams and scoundrels who color Breckenridge’s mining past.
-Visit the cemetery, walk through the historic district, take a tour, or visit one of the many museums, such as the home of Barney Ford, an escaped slave who made a fortune in Breckenridge with his hospitality.
+Visit the cemetery, walk through the historic district, take a tour, or visit one of the many museums, such as the home of Barney Ford, a slavery escapee who made a fortune in Breckenridge with his hospitality.
 Or, as Halloween approaches, take a walking ghost tour to hear spooky stories of the ghosts that remain here.